Mexxy-lab/Aws-multitierstack/README.md

 1) Log into AWS console
 2) Create Key pairs used to log into EC2

+    - Created key pair using the .pem format since we would be accessing Instances using git bash / WSL.

 3) Create Security groups for Load Balancers, tomcat and backend services

+    - Created 3 different security groups
+        - vprofile-ELB-SG - This is the security group for Elastic Load balancer.
+Allows TCP traffic from ports 80 and 443.
+HTTP and HTTP protocol respctively.
+Source is from anywhere (0.0.0.0/0)
+        - vprofile-app-SG - This is the application level security group.
+Allows TCP traffic from port 8080 tomcat service and SSH protocol on port 22 for remote log in.
+Source is from ELB-SG.
+        - vprofile-backend-SG - This is the SG for backend services allows traffic on ports 3306 - MySQL, 11211 - Rabbitmq and 5672 - Memcache.
+Source is from app SG.
+Port 22 for SSH remote connect

 4) Launch instances with user-data (Bash scripts)

+    - Created 4 VMs or EC2 instances for the 4 different services needed by the application.
+AMI used was the centos 9 OS and Ubuntu os.
+        - EC2 Tomcat -
+        - EC2
+        - EC2
+        - EC2

 5) Update IP addresses to name mapping in route 53
 6) Build Application locally from source code
 7) Upload to S3 bucket